-Joint EFSA/EBTC scientific colloquium on evidence integration in risk assessment: the science of combining apples and oranges
+The science of combining apples and oranges: Joint EFSA/EBTC scientific colloquium on evidence integration in risk assessment

-EFSA Scientific Colloquium N°23 - Joint EFSA and Evidence Based Toxicology Collaboration (EBTC) Colloquium
+EFSA Scientific Colloquium No. 23 – Joint EFSA and Evidence Based Toxicology Collaboration (EBTC) Colloquium

 Lisbon, Portugal, 25-26 October 2017

-Leading scientists from across the world will take part in the colloquium to explore future directions for evidence integration in human risk assessment of chemicals.
-The keynote speakers are:
+Leading scientists took part in a joint EFSA/EBTC scientific colloquium to explore future directions for evidence integration in human risk assessment of chemicals.
+The 82 participants, from 19 countries, brought a diversity of experience, methodological approaches and practical expertise to the lively discussions.

-The colloquium takes place in Lisbon, Portugal on 25-26 October.
-It is the 23rd in the EFSA scientific colloquium series and is jointly organised with EBTC at Johns Hopkins Bloomberg School of Public Health.
+The event was the 23rd in the EFSA scientific colloquium series and the first to be jointly organised with EBTC at Johns Hopkins Bloomberg School of Public Health.

 Evidence-based scientific assessments involve applying structured and standardised approaches to minimise bias and maximise impartiality and transparency in the process for collecting, evaluating and combining evidence relevant to well-formulated research questions, according to pre-defined protocols.
 These approaches are well-established for healthcare intervention questions and their value has been extensively acknowledged also in the field of chemical risk assessment, where their application continues to be explored.